armonazizi/CSE182_FINAL_PROJECT/README.md

 Pfam_files_raw: contains raw pfam output for each sequence

-prosite_html: contains raw prosite output in html format
+prosite_txt: contains raw prosite output in txt format

 If you need them, the files containing all blast, pfam, and prosite keywords are:
 BLAST_keywords.txt,